Protect Yourself and Others

 - Do not store flammable or explosive substances in the apartment or storage area.

 - Test the smoke alarms monthly by pressing the test button.
 Replace batteries as needed.
+(Northwood IV and V only)

 - Check the condition of the fire extinguishers by checking the indicator gauge and plastic seal.